 The purpose of the Parent and Family Engagement Plan is to create a roadmap for collaboration between schools and teachers, and parents and guardians.
 The School Board believes that children learn best when family members and teachers work together.
-When adult family members talk to their children about school, set expectations, and plan for future colleges or careers, their children tend to perform better in school.
-Students with involved families, no matter what their income, background, or language, are more likely to do better in school, stay in school longer, like school more, and be productive citizens of their community and country.
+When adult family members engage with their children about their academic life, set expectations, and discuss plans for college or careers, the student tends to perform better in school.
+Students with involved families, no matter their income or background, are more likely to learn to read faster, have higher grades, take more challenging courses, have better social skills, and graduate to be productive citizens of their community and country.